dotnet/android/Documentation/guides/messages/andas0000.md

 much outside of Xamarin.Android's control, so a general error code of ANDAS0000 is used reporting the exact message.

-Learn more about `apksigner` and its usage see the Android documentation [here][apksigner].
+To learn more about `apksigner` and its usage, see the Android documentation [here][apksigner].

 [apksigner]: https://developer.android.com/studio/command-line/apksigner